joachimvelde/machine-learning/README.md

 * GPU-acceleration

 ## Bugs
+* This was not actually a bug, I just forgot to set the input of the network before the first call to the loss function.
+Let this be a lesson.
-* Sometimes calling backprop a single time will actually make the loss greater.
+Sometimes calling backprop a single time will actually make the loss greater.
 This could potentially be an issue with using too high of a learning rate, but I am not sure.
 Maybe this is because I have not yet added the bias gradient to the backprop-function.